yunusbayraktaroglu/pronotron-tech-art-suite/packages/pronotron-io/README.md

 Reliable viewport tracking without missed targets, unlike the default IntersectionObserver API.

 ## TODO
-- Ensure app initialization to be in a top component.
-(Maybe use a context provider)
 - Find a better way to manually removing nodes.
 (See: usePronotronIO.tsx)
 - Ensure IO node id is safe.
 (See: PronotronIONode.ts)